huhwt/huhwt-xtv/README.md

 This is a webtrees 2.2 module - It cannot be used with webtrees 2.1.

-For webtrees 2.1 use the huhwt-xtv Release v2.1.20.0 respectively the huhwt-xtv Branch 2.1.
+For webtrees 2.1 use the the latest release of the huhwt-xtv Branch 2.1.

 ## Introduction
 -------------